 Alternatively, DEIBA exists as a holistic approach in which the intersection of all the aspects of diversity, equity, inclusion, belonging and accessibility are considered.
 Those organizations that embrace DEIBA choose to incorporate each factor as a part of who they are as a company and how they design their culture.

-But, ultimately, the name assigned to efforts doesn’t matter as much as the intentionality behind the work.
+But, ultimately, the name assigned to efforts doesn’t matter as much as the work's intentionality.

 “It matters less about what you call it and more about your intentions,” Paul says.
 “What are you really working toward?
 How is that reflected in the work you're doing?”